Leeziao/LaTex-Template/README.md

 # LaTeX-Template

-This is a private repository for all my LaTex Template, including thesis ones and beamer ones.
+This is a collection of my LaTex Templates.